-Instore is a comprehensive iPad point of sale (POS) solution supporting small to midsize retailers.
-It offers essential features such as sales reporting, gift cards and employee time tracking.
-In addition, Instore’s real-time business performance reports are viewable anywhere and directly exportable for easy editing and input into QuickBooks or another accounting program.
+Instore is an iPad-based point of sale (POS) solution supporting small to midsize retailers.
+It offers features such as sales reporting, gift cards and employee time tracking.
+In addition, Instore’s real-time business performance reports are viewable anywhere and directly exportable for editing and input into QuickBooks or another accounting program.

-The Instore app itself is free in the App store, and offers a free 14-day trial for new customers.
 Instore integrates with the Eatstreet online ordering system and multiple credit card processors.
-Instore's system is ideal for quick service restaurants looking to streamline their POS and management processes, all on a single device.
+Instore's system is suitable for quick service restaurants and includes POS and management processes on a single device.

 Ted from Cherokee Web Design

 Specialty: Other specialty retailer

 Detailed features, good customer service, easy to use

 Employees were very nice, prompt and knowledgeable about their products.